j178/leetgo/README.md

 ## Configuration

-Leetgo reads configuration from `~/.config/leetgo/config.yml`, which is generated automatically when you run `leetgo init`.
+Leetgo reads global configuration from `~/.config/leetgo/config.yaml` and local configuration from `leetgo.yaml` in your project root, which are generated automatically when you run `leetgo init`.
 You can tweak the configuration to your liking.

 <!-- BEGIN CONFIG -->